 - freedom of information

 - health insurance

-- criminal deportation, visas and cancellation of visas on character grounds
+- visas and cancellation of visas on character grounds

 - student assistance and the Higher Education Loan Program